MSkalai1998/bhuvithedataguy.github.io/_posts/2021-04-06-airlfow-postgresql-to-bigquery-dynamically-generate-dags-and-tasks.md

     - https://github.com/BhuviTheDataGuy
 image: "/assets/airflow/Apache-Airflow.jpeg"
 ---
 Airflow is now a handy tool for almost all data engineers.
 If you have a common strategy for the data sync for many data sources, then we can just pass the sources via a loop and it'll reuse the whole pipeline for everything.
 Most of you might already know about how to generate the Tasks dynamically.
-But in this post, Im going to share, how do we dynamically generate the DAGs as well as Tasks in Airflow.
+But in this post, Im going to share, how do we dynamically generate the DAGs as well as Tasks in Airflow alo it'll generate the dag for different sync interval.

 ## JSON config file: